guilchaves/my-dotfiles/README.md

-# My Dotfiles
+# Dotfiles

-This repository contains some of my personal dotfiles, feel free to inspire yourself to build your own setup from theses files.
+This repository contains some of my personal dotfiles.
+Feel free to use them as inspiration to build your own setup from these files.

 **Warning**: Use at your own risk!
+Make sure to always backup your current config files.

 ## Contents